david-drew/MapGen-2D/README.md

 This is a prototype 2D procedural map generation app.
 It's built in Godot 4.5 gdscript.

+## Features
+* It creates 2x2 grid-based maps, populated procedurally from JSON data files.
+* It can support image assets, but generates color-coded shapes by default.
-It has a UI to help test map details, and should be modular enough to work in both 2D and 3D projects.
+* It has a UI to view and test map details.
+* It should be modular enough to easily integrate in both 2D and 3D projects.

+## Requirements
+* Godot 4.5

 ## To Do
 * A few biomes are still in dev: desert, swamp, beach